 Final Thoughts on Vivint Sensors

-We think Vivint’s sensors are very well-made and can protect your home against would-be burglars, thieves, and even natural disasters like kitchen fires and carbon monoxide poisoning (Vivint can’t protect you from hurricanes and tornadoes — not yet anyway).
+We think Vivint’s sensors are very well-made and can protect your home against would-be burglars, thieves, and even safety hazards like kitchen fires and carbon monoxide poisoning.